On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Preliminaries

-\end{theo} \begin{rem} Suppose that $(M, g, \omega, J)$ is a closed almost K\"{a}hler manifold of dimension $2n$.
+\end{theo} \begin{rem} Suppose that $(M^{2n}, \omega, J, g)$ is a closed almost K\"{a}hler manifold of dimension $2n$.
 Consider the second-order linear differential operator

-where $\Delta_g$ denotes the Riemannian Laplacian associated with the almost K\"{a}hler metric $g$ (with the convention $\langle \omega, \omega \rangle_g = n$).
-The operator $P_J$ is self-adjoint and strongly elliptic, and its kernel consists of the primitive $g$-harmonic $2$-forms (see Lejmi {\rm \cite{Lej}}, Tan-Wang-Zhou {\rm\cite{TWZ0}}).
+where $\Delta_g$ denotes the Riemannian Laplacian associated with the almost K\"{a}hler metric $g$ (with the convention that $\langle \omega, \omega \rangle_g = n$).
+The operator $P_J$ is a self-adjoint, strongly elliptic linear operator whose kernel consists of the primitive $g$-harmonic 2-forms (see Lejmi \cite{Lej}, Tan-Wang-Zhou \cite{TWZ0}).